stevepanaghi/pihole_config/README.md

 2. Clone this repo.

-3. Run `sudo .blockpage.sh` to enable an actionable block page.
+3. Run `sudo ./blockpage.sh` to enable an actionable block page.
 This step isn't required, but highly recommended as it allows you to add a blocked page to the whitelist when it attempts to load.

 4. Enable Conditional Formatting by entering the router IP and the name of the network in Settings.
 This allows Pi-Hole to report back the device name instead of the IP and makes the dashboard easier to read.